trishamrkt/web-search-engine/README.md

 -------------------------------------------------
 TESTING:
 -------------------------------------------------
-- There are two files used for testing the application, one for front-end and one for back-end.
+- There are three files used for testing the application, one for front-end and two for back-end.

 Front-end:
-- Tests the results obtained from the user's input query (ie words and their word counts)
+- Lab 1: Tests the results obtained from the user's input query (ie words and their word counts)
-- Tests the history of user inputs
+- Lab 1: Tests the history of user inputs
     (ie correctness of the top twenty searched keywords)

 Back-end:
-- Tests get_inverted_index() and get_resolved_inverted_index() functions.
+- Lab 1: Tests get_inverted_index() and get_resolved_inverted_index() functions.
+- Lab 2: Tests functionality of session management class
 ------------------------------------------------
 How to Test:
 ------------------------------------------------